pact-foundation/pact-net/docs/pact-message.md

 # Pact Message
-These docs describe how you would use Pact-Net to test a message provider (aka producers or publisher) and message consumers.
+These docs describe how you would use Pact-Net to test message providers (aka producers or publisher) and message consumers.

 Asynchronous messaging is a common paradigm used in distributed architecures, using tools such as RabbitMQ, SQS, Kafka and Kinesis (to name a few).
 Supporting all these different tools and libraries would be a big task, so Pact ignores the underlying protocol and focusses on message passing and the messages themselves.
 For more information about this [see this article](https://dius.com.au/2017/09/22/contract-testing-serverless-and-asynchronous-applications/).

 ## Usage

 Below are some samples of usage.
+For a full sample project, please see the [Samples](../Samples/MessageZooEvents).

 ### Message Consumer
-A message consumer is the code that handles a message.
+A message consumer is code that handles a message.
-Pact will invoke your handler with the expected message, so you can validate your handler works correctly.
+Pact will invoke your handler with the expected message, so you can validate your handler functions as desired.

 #### 1. Build your message consumer
 In order to make a message consumer testable with Pact, we need to isolate the message queue/protocol/infrastructure bindings (message listener) from the message handling code (message handler).